raspberrypilearning/getting-started-with-minecraft-pi/worksheet.md

 ![](images/mcpi-tnt.png)

-However this TNT block is fairly boring.
+However, this TNT block is fairly boring.
 Try applying `data` as `1`:

 ```python
 tnt = 46
 mc.setBlock(x, y, z, tnt, 1)
 ```

-Now use your sword and left click the TNT block - it will be activated and will explode in a matter of seconds!
+Now use your sword and left click the TNT block: it will be activated and will explode in a matter of seconds!

 Now try making a big cube of TNT blocks!